-The leading oscillatory mode, $RC^{(1,2)}$ , has a period of 7.8 years, and accounts for 19% of the variance (Fig. 7b).
-The mean phase difference is - 0.17 radian = - 0.2 year, with a standard deviation of $\sigma$ = 0.05 radian = 0.06 year.
-The amplitude correlation is 0.96, and so the synchronization is complete, of (FPA) type.
-The energy ratio $\varepsilon$ in this mode is $E(RCx_1)/E(RCx_2) = 2.8$ , where $x_1$ corresponds to the NAO index and $x_2$ to the Jerusalem rainfall, suggesting that the NAO induces the 7.8-year oscillation in Jerusalem rainfall and that the coupling is moderate.
+The leading oscillatory mode, $RC^{(1,2)}$, has a period of 7.8 years, and accounts for 19% of the variance (Fig. 7b).
+The mean phase difference is - 0.17 radian = - 0.2 year, with a standard deviation of σ = 0.05 radian = 0.06 year.
+The amplitude correlation is 0.96, and so the synchronization is of (FPA) type.
+The energy ratio ε in this mode is $E(RCx_1)/E(RCx_2) = 2.8$, where x_1 corresponds to the NAO index and x_2 to the Jerusalem rainfall, suggesting that it is the NAO that induces the 7.8-year oscillation in Jerusalem rainfall and that the coupling is moderate.

-The in-phase relationship between the NAO index and Jerusalem rainfall is consistent with the results of Dunkeloh and Jacobit (2003).
+The in-phase relationship between the NAO index and Jerusalem rainfall is consistent with the results of Dünkeloh and Jacobeit (2003).
 In the positive phase of the NAO, higher pressures extend broadly over southern Europe and the Mediterranean, but over the far Eastern Mediterranean surface pressures are lower, with an upper-level trough extending all the way from Iceland.
-This trough pushes very cold air over the relatively warm Mediterranean Sea, and results in unstable air leading to increased rainfall over the eastern and southeastern rim of the basin.
+This trough pushes very cold air over the relatively warm Mediterranean Sea, and results in unstable air that leads to increased rainfall over the eastern and southeastern rim of the basin.